Getting your first Betta fish (betta splendens) is super exciting. But! If you aren’t totally sure of what you’re doing, it can seem complicated.

 The point is, by the end, you won’t feel like a Betta fish beginner anymore–Oh no. You’ll be well on your way to becoming a Betta fish expert!

 Betta Fish 101 is a guide created to give beginner Betta fish owners the tools and knowledge needed to set up and maintain a happy, healthy Betta fish environment.
-This guide has everything–whether you’re looking for help with tank setup, or Betta food, or getting your Betta fish to breed…it’s all here!
+This guide has everything–whether you’re looking for help with tank setup, or Betta food, or getting your Betta breeding…it’s all here!

 The guide is split into eight areas of Betta fish care.
 Here’s the breakdown: